 |Internalized Oppression||Patterns of mistreatment of racialized groups and acceptance of the negative messages of the dominant group become established in their cultures and members assume roles as victims.|

-|Intersectionality||The experience of the interconnected nature of ethnicity, race, creed, etc., (cultural, institutional and social), and the way they are imbedded within existing systems and define how one is valued.|
+|Intersectionality||The experience of the interconnected nature of ethnicity, race, creed, gender, socio-economic position etc., (cultural, institutional and social), and the way they are imbedded within existing systems and define how one is valued.|

-|Intolerance||BBigotry or narrow mindedness which results in refusal to respect or acknowledge persons of different racial backgrounds.|
+|Intolerance||Bigotry or narrow mindedness which results in refusal to respect or acknowledge persons of different backgrounds.|

-A circumpolar people who live primarily in four regions of Canada: the Nunavut Territory, Nunavik (northern Quebec), Nunatsiavut (Newfoundland and Labrador), and the Inuvialuit Settlement Region (western Arctic).
-“Inuit” means “people” in the Inuit language of Inuktitut; when referring to one person, use the word “Inuk,” which means “person.”
+|Inuit||A circumpolar people who live primarily in four regions of Canada: the Nunavut Territory, Nunavik (northern Quebec), Nunatsiavut (Newfoundland and Labrador), and the Inuvialuit Settlement Region (western Arctic).
+“Inuit” means “people” in the Inuit language of Inuktitut; when referring to one person use the word “Inuk,” which means “person.”
 Inuit are one of the ethno-cultural groups comprising the Aboriginal peoples of Canada.
 The Inuit are not to be confused with the Innu, who are a First Nations group living in southeastern Quebec and southern Labrador.|

-|Majority||Refers to the group of people within society either largest in number, in a superior social position, or that successfully shapes or controls other groups through social, economic, cultural, political, military or religious power.|
+|Majority||The numerically largest group within a society.
+The majority may be (but is not necessarily) the dominant group that successfully shapes or controls other groups through social, economic, cultural, political, military or religious power.|

 |Marginalization||With reference to race and culture, the experience of persons outside the dominant group who face barriers to full and equal participating members of society.
 Refers also to the process of being “left out” of or silenced in a social group.|

-|Mediation||The intervention into a dispute or negotiation of an acceptable impartial and neutral third party who has no authoritative decision-making power, to reach voluntarily and acceptable settlement of issues in dispute.
+|Mediation||The intervention into a dispute or negotiation by an acceptable impartial and neutral third party who has no authoritative decision-making power, to facilitate voluntarily and acceptable settlement of issues in dispute between parties.
 In a race relations context, its aim is to reach a signed agreement setting out specific steps to be taken by each side to restore social harmony and peaceful relations.|

 |Métis||The Métis people originated in the 1700’s when French and Scottish fur traders married Aboriginal women, such as the Cree, and Anishinabe (Ojibway).
 Their descendants formed a distinct culture, collective consciousness and nationhood in the Northwest.
 Distinct Métis communities developed along the fur trade routes.
 Today, it is sometimes used as a generic term to describe people of mixed European and Aboriginal ancestry, but in a legal context, it only refers to descendants of specific historic communities (e.g., the inhabitants of the Red River Colony in today’s Manitoba) or specific groups (e.g., the Paddle Prairie Métis Settlement, a contemporary community in today’s Alberta) or the people who received land grants or scrip from Canadian government.
 The term is sometimes contentious, as each Métis organization defines membership using different terms.
 Canada has the only constitution in the world that recognizes a mixed-race culture, the Métis as a rights-bearing Aboriginal people.
 The Métis National Council website defines Métis as “a person who self-identifies as Métis, is distinct from other Aboriginal Peoples, is of historic Métis Nation ancestry and who is accepted by the Métis Nation.”|

-|Minority Group||Refers to a group of people within a society that is either small in numbers or that has little or no access to social, economic, political or religious power.
-Minority rights are protected by the Canadian Charter of Rights and Freedoms, the Human Rights Acts and Codes, and the UN Convention on the rights of minorities.|
+|Minority Group||Refers to a group of people within a society that is either small in numbers and may have little or no access to social, economic, political, or religious power.
+Minority rights are protected by the Canadian Charter of Rights and Freedoms, the Human Rights Acts and Codes, and the UN Convention on the Rights of Minorities.|

 |Multicultural/Multiracial Education||A broad term which may refer to a set of structured learning activities and curricula designed to create and enhance understanding of and respect for cultural diversity.
-The term often connotes inclusion of racial, ethnic, religious, linguistic, national, international and political diversity, and is also inclusive of the culture, heritage, history, beliefs and values of the various peoples people within a pluralistic society.|
+The term often connotes inclusion of racial, ethnic, religious, linguistic, national, international, and political diversity, and is also inclusive of the culture, heritage, history, beliefs and values of the various peoples within a pluralistic society.|

 |Multiculturalism||Federal policy announced in 1971 and enshrined in law in the Multiculturalism Act of 1988.
-It promotes the acknowledgment and respect of diverse ethnicities, cultures, races, religious, and supports the freedom of these groups to preserve their heritage “while working to achieve the equality of all Canadians”.|
+It promotes the acknowledgment and respect of diverse ethnicities, cultures, races, religious, and supports the freedom of these groups to preserve their heritage “while working to achieve the equality of all Canadians.”|

 |Native||A general term for a person originating from a particular place.
 This term is somewhat ambiguous because many people of immigrant ancestry who have been born in North America claim to be "native" Canadians or Americans.
 The capitalization of the word is used to refer to the descendants of Indigenous peoples, but does not denote a specific Aboriginal identity (such as First Nations, Métis, or Inuit).
 In reference to Aboriginal peoples, it is generally thought of as outdated.|

-|Network||Refers to a group of people with common interests who share information formally or informally without authority or dominant hierarchy.|
+|Network||Refers to a group of people with common interests who share information formally or informally.|

 |Non-Status Indian||An Aboriginal person who is not recognized as "Indian" under The Indian Act.
 This term does not apply to Inuit or Métis persons as they are not included under The Indian Act.
 Non-Status Indians commonly refer to people who identify themselves as Indians but who are not entitled to registration on the Indian Register pursuant to the Indian Act.
 Some may however be members of a First Nation band.|